Billy Hunter (baseball): Playing career

 Hunter was the first shortstop on the modern Baltimore Orioles team when the Browns moved to Maryland in 1954; he was the last living player from the 1954 Orioles prior to his death in 2025.
 He started a majority of the Orioles games at shortstop, and hit a career high .243.
 He was part of a multi-player trade between the Orioles and New York Yankees in November 1954.
 Among others, the Yankees also received pitchers Bob Turley (who would pitch in 15 World Series games for the Yankees) and Don Larsen (who pitched a perfect game for the Yankees in the 1956 World Series), and the Orioles received Gene Woodling, Gus Triandos (who became the Orioles starting catcher for the next seven years), and Willy Miranda (who replaced Hunter at shortstop).
 For the remainder of his career, however, Hunter was a second-string infielder for the Yankees, Kansas City Athletics, and Cleveland Indians.

 Hunter played 98 games at shortstop for the Yankees in 1955, hitting .228 in 255 at bats.
-He was assigned to the Yankees Triple-A affiliate Denver Bears in August, where he played in only 12 games before suffering a fractured leg.
+He was assigned to the Yankees' Triple-A affiliate Denver Bears in August, where he played in only 12 games before suffering a fractured leg.
 He was a member of the 1956 Yankees championship team for the season, but played in only 39 games and did not get into any of the seven world series games.

-Before the 1957 season, the Yankees traded Hunter along with Irv Noren, Milt Graff, Mickey McDermott, Tom Morgan, Rip Coleman, and a player to be named later to the Kansas City Athletics for Art Ditmar, Bobby Shantz, Jack McMahan, Wayne Belardi, and two players to be named later, one of whom was Clete Boyer.
+Before the 1957 season, the Yankees traded Hunter, along with Irv Noren, Milt Graff, Mickey McDermott, Tom Morgan, Rip Coleman, and a player to be named later to the Kansas City Athletics for Art Ditmar, Bobby Shantz, Jack McMahan, Wayne Belardi, and two players to be named later, one of whom was Clete Boyer.
 The Athletics and New York Yankees were frequent trading partners in the late 1950s, after a business friend of Yankees' owner Dan Topping bought the A's from Connie Mack's family in 1954.
 In 1957, Hunter started at second base for the A's, but hit only .191 in 116 games.
-In June 1958, the A's traded him to the Cleveland Indians for Chico Carrasquel.
+In June 1958, the A's traded Hunter to the Cleveland Indians for Chico Carrasquel.
 In this, his final major league season, his combined batting average was .186 in 98 games played.